 You have to work with a dog trainer if your dog has trouble socializing with other dogs.
 While your dog may be friendly at home, if they don’t know how to socialize with other dogs, they may trigger them, resulting in a fight and injuries.

-So, get your dog the training they need so that they can be properly socialized and play with other dogs for their benefit and safety of other dogs as well.
+So, get your dog the training they need, for their benefit and safety of other dogs as well.
 This way, you’ll ensure that your dog is properly socialized and can join in on the fun.

 If you live in an elevator building, it’s best to ask people inside the elevator if they’re okay with your dog.
 Sometimes your neighbors may have visitors that are scared of dogs, even if they appear to be friendly.